lmcai/PhyloHerb/README.md

 wget
 ```

-To update your local version for any future updates, `cd` into the `PhyloHerb` directory then type
+To update your local version for any future releases, `cd` into the `PhyloHerb` directory then type
 ```
 git fetch --prune origin
 git reset --hard origin